nvtkaszpir/devops-and-deployments/README.md

   Also `D&D`  would confuse quite a lot of people, not to mention about legal infringements.

 - read about RPG games because ihavenoideawhatamidoing.jpeg
-- dnd map - atually should be a problem to solve, like an area from star to end with traps in modern app development (yeah, agile and stuff...)
+- world map - actually should be a problem to solve, like an area from start to end with traps in modern app development (yeah, agile and stuff...)
-- expore phase - discovering the problem area, dependencies among issues
+- explore phase - discovering the problem area, dependencies among issues, tech stack
 - interactions - ?
 - combat - actually it is just smaller problem solving
 - monsters - problems itself (we don't have problems, we have challenges...)